stackunderflow111/blog/content/post/2021-09-07-pods-networking/index.en.md

 ![flannel](images/flannel.png)

 Here I omitted the host network routing rules since they are no longer important. `flannel0` is a TUN device created by `flanneld`.
-It look like an interface for the host, just like `bridge0` and `eth0`.
-But it has some special behaviors:
+It looks like an interface for the host, just like `bridge0` and `eth0`, but has some special behaviors:

 - If the route table routes a packet to `flannel0`, the packet will be handed to `flanneld`
 - If `flanneld` writes a packet to `flannel0`, the host treats it like an incoming packet from `flannel0`, just like an incoming packet from other interfaces like `eth0`.